ahamdesigner/perfume/README.md

 ## Features
 Finest and Smooth flavour.
 Brilliant mixing with master presision.
-Featuring Inteligent live gradient fade in switch with Comfortable fade out to fade in feature
+Featuring Intelligent live gradient fade in switch with Comfortable fade out to fade in feature

 ## Pricing